Poisson Hail on a Wireless Ground: Description of the Dynamics

-For this first description, we focus on the case with state space in $\mathbb R^2$, with Poisson space-time arrivals with intensity $\lambda$ and with service demands (file sizes) which are i.i.d. with distribution $F$ with positive and finite mean.
-The compact phase space is assumed to be $[-W,W]^2$.
-Its torus version is used.
-Concerning exclusion sets, a special case of interest is that where the exclusion set of a customer arriving at $x$ contains a ball centered at $x$ and with fixed radius $r>0$.

-We define a sequence of directed acyclic graphs (DAGs) \footnote{A DAG is a directed graph with no directed cycles.}, denoted by $\{G_n\}$, $n=0,1,2,\ldots,$ and an increasing sequence of times $\{j_n\}$ by induction w.r.t. $n$.
+{{We construct the model for ${\cal X}\subset\mathbb{R}^d$, with Poisson arrivals with intensity $\Lambda$.
+We assume here that $\nu$ has its first marginal $F$ with finite mean.
+So, the service demands (file sizes) are i.i.d. with distribution $F$.}} We define a sequence of directed acyclic graphs (DAGs) \footnote{A DAG is a directed graph with no directed cycles.}, denoted by $\{G_n\}$, $n=0,1,2,\ldots,$ and an increasing sequence of times $\{j_n\}$ by induction w.r.t. $n$.
 The continuous-time process that we build is piecewise constant with jump times $\{j_n\}$, where $j_n$ is a strictly increasing sequence.
 DAG $G_n$ is the state DAG on the time interval $[j_n,j_{n+1})$.
 A DAG is possibly non-connected.
-DAG $G_n$ features a set of vertices (customers) $V_n$ with acyclic directed edges $E_n$ between them.
+DAG $G_n$ has a set of vertices (customers) $V_n$ with acyclic directed edges $E_n$ between them.
 The service (or active) set $U_n$ of $G_n$ is the subset of vertices of $V_n$ without predecessor\footnote{Vertex $v$ is a predecessor of $u$ if there exists a directed edge from $v$ to $u$. }.
-Each node $v\in V_n$ has a location $x(v)\in [-W,W]^2$, an exclusion set $S(v)$, a birth time $b(v)$, and a death time $d(v)$.
+Each node $v\in V_n$ has a location $x(v)\in {\cal X}$, an exclusion set $S(v)$, a birth time $b(v)$, and a death time $d(v)$.
 The vertices of $G_n$ have each an additional state variable which is its residual service demand (file size) at time $j_n$, denoted by $z_n(v)\in {\mathbb{R}}^+$.